 \subsubsection{Crop and Resize.}

-Noted by Diff-Protect, crop and resize is simple yet the most effective defense method against their attacks on LDMs.
-We also test our method against this defense using their settings, i.e., cropping 20\% of the adversarial image and then resizing it to its original dimensions.
+Noted by Diff-Protect, ``crop and resize'' is a simple yet the most effective defense method against their attacks on LDMs.
+We test our method against this defense using their settings, i.e., cropping 20\% of the adversarial image and resizing it to its original dimensions.